New England Compounding Center

+Ameridose

+Ameridose was established to be a large manufacturer of prescription medications for use in hospitals.
+The original location of the company's plant was in Framingham, Massachusetts next to its sister-companies New England Compounding Center and Medical Sales Management.
+In 2009, they purchased and started operations at two new locations, 205 and 203 Flanders Road in nearby Westborough, Massachusetts, to accommodate the steady growth of the company.
+Ameridose would eventually employ over 1,000 people and report annual revenues of $400 million.

+NECC 2012 outbreak

-The company became the center of a scandal resulting from a meningitis outbreak that started on May 21, 2012 and is linked to 76 deaths.
+The company became the center of national headlines resulting from a meningitis outbreak that started in September, 2012.
 NECC recalled more than 2,000 products after distributing 17,000 vials of methylprednisolone for injection contaminated with fungi to 23 states.

 Food and Drug Administration (FDA) regulations dictate that compounding pharmacies like NECC combine, mix, or alter ingredients only to create specific drugs for individual patients.
 Massachusetts state regulators reported NECC was licensed only to prepare individual patient prescriptions.
-The company, however, shipped drugs to multiple states, and may have been operating outside of their legal boundaries, authorities said.
 Doctors, hospitals, and clinics had turned to compounding pharmacies like NECC because they often charge much lower prices than the major manufacturers.

-On December 21, 2012, the company filed for Chapter 11 bankruptcy, listing less than $2.34 million in debts.
-Following the bankruptcy, a Reuters investigation into financial filings revealed company payments exceeding $22 million to the top executives and private equity investors in 2012.
+On December 21, 2012, the company filed for Chapter 11 bankruptcy protection, listing less than $2.34 million in debts.
+Following the bankruptcy, a Reuters investigation into financial filings revealed company payments exceeding $33 million to the top executives and private equity investors in 2012.
+The Tennessean reported that between 2008 and 2013, shareholders received a total of $300 million from NECC and its sister company, Ameridose.